wrabi-Lenbrook/ephemeris/topics/aryabhat_theorems.md

 ---
-book: Rig Veda
+book: Bible
-extract: नासदासीन्नो सदासीत्तदानीं नासीद्रजो नो व्योमा परो यत् . किमावरीवः कुह कस्य शर्मन्नम्भः किमासीद्गहनं गभीरम् ॥ | Then even non-existence was not there, nor existence, there was no air then, nor the space beyond it.
+extract: And there was darkness on the face of the earth....
 ---

 # Aryabhat’s theorems